 15. Play Peter Pan Mini-Golf.
 It’s been an Austin tradition since 1948! |WEBSITE|

 18. Head out into nature and go on a hike.
-Here are 5 great Austin hiking trails.
+Here are 5 great hiking trails in Austin.

 Part 3: Austin Festivals

 Float Fest: Music, floating on the river, camping….ultimate Texas experience!

 3. Big Gay River Float: Sunday, June 18 2021.
 You + hundreds of friends can drink and float down the river in San Marcos, then head back to Rain on 4th in Austin to party with DJ KAHLU. |WEBSITE|